EXCLUSIVE-US warned Raiffeisen's access to dollar system could be curbed over Russia, source says | Law-Order

 "RBI will continue to work towards the de-consolidation of its Russian subsidiary," the spokesperson told Reuters.
 In the letter, Adeyemo, the U.S. Treasury's second-highest ranking official, said Raiffeisen's extending activities would contradict assurances RBI had given to the Treasury that they were trying to wind down in Russia, according to the source.

 Adeyemo warned that RBI's actions increased the risk of Treasury taking action to restrict its access to the U.S. financial system given concerns that its behaviour put U.S. national security at risk.
+"The U.S. is losing patience.
+Enough is enough," said Richard Portes, a professor of economics at London Business School who has written about sanctions.
+He said there had been "too much" Russian money flowing through Raifeissen and other Western banks, frustrating the Americans.

+"That (money) has clearly blunted the effectiveness of U.S. sanctions," he added, "This is a big signal."
 PILING PRESSURE

 The warning piles more pressure on Raiffeisen, a critical financial bridge for Russian individuals and companies to the West, giving them access to euros and dollars.
 RBI had vowed to spin off its Russian business, which provides a payment lifeline to hundreds of companies there, after coming under pressure from international regulators.
 But two years into war, little has changed.